Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 This post contains affiliate links and I may receive commission if you visit a link and buy something.
 Purchasing via an affiliate link doesn’t cost you any extra, and I only recommend products and services I trust.

 I was quite excited to receive the Aldi Ambiano Nutrient Blender to review and couldn’t wait to get started, making smoothies for our new healthier lifestyle this year.
-I couldn’t wait for it to have pride of place in our kitchen and it looks so much like the Magic Bullet blenders from NutriBullet.
+I couldn’t wait for it to have pride of place in our kitchen and it looks so much like the electric Magic Bullet blenders from NutriBullet.

 What were our first impressions of the Ambiano Nutrient Blender?